OpenFodder/openfodder/README.md

 #### Play now

-You can play the 'Amiga Format Christmas Special' demo in your browser via [here](https://s3.amazonaws.com/openfodder/OpenFodder.html).
+You can play the demos in your browser via [here](https://s3.amazonaws.com/openfodder/OpenFodder.html).

 #### Map Editor